hrbigelow/kernel-methods/src/kernel_methods.md

 ### Second design choice

 ***Members of the set exhibit linearly independent vectors of evaluation***.
 The members of the set have the following property:  For any value of $n$, and for any $n$ functions from the set, and for any choice of $n$ evaluation points in $\mathcal{X}$, the set of $n$ *vectors of evaluation* of the chosen functions should be linearly independent.
 A "vector of evaluation" as explained above is my term for the vector of function values in the order of data set points, $(f_i(x_1), f_i(x_2), \cdots, f_i(x_n))$.
-This design choice allows the approach to fit any data set, as argued above by appealing to the linear algebra expansion theorem.
+This design choice allows the approach to fit any data set.
+The vectors of evaluation form a basis in $\mathbb{R}^n$, so one can find a linear combination to form any possible setting of $(y_i)_{i \in (1..n)}$.
 This gives the approach arbitrary capacity.
 As an aside, there are choices of families that don't have this property, but since we are speaking generally about the approach of Kernel methods, it is important that some families do exhibit this property.

 ### Third design choice